tflem/timitter_app/README.md

-# Timitter! - A Ruby on Rails Sample Application
+# Tim's Corner - A Ruby on Rails Sample Application

 This is the sample application for
 [*Ruby on Rails Tutorial: